karimnaaji/oglw/README.md

 Samples
 -------
-See the samples for a more detailed usage.
+Please see the samples for a more detailed usage.

 | Screenshot  | Name |
 | ------------- | ------------- |